senx/warp10-docker/README.md

 # Build the image

-If uou want to build your own Warp10 image, clone this repository
+If you want to build your own Warp10 image, clone this repository

 ~~~
   git clone https://github.com/cityzendata/warp10-docker.git